 The tribunal will let you know what the timescales will be for arranging a hearing for your case, and how things will work.

-It is likely that it will take longer than usual for a hearing to be arranged, so you may want to consider other ways of trying to resolve your disagreement with the local authority, such as mediation.
+It is possible that it will take longer than usual for a hearing to be arranged, so you may want to consider other ways of trying to resolve your disagreement with the local authority, such as mediation.
 Find out more in our factsheet on Mediation.

 Sometimes, if both you and the local authority agree, a case can be decided by the tribunal without a hearing.

-If you don’t want to have to wait for a hearing, you could consider asking for your case to be decided without a hearing.
+If you don’t want to wait for a hearing, you could consider asking for your case to be decided without a hearing.
 You can raise this at the conference call that will be organised by the tribunal to discuss your case.
 If you are considering this option, it may be helpful to first take some advice on whether asking for your case to be decided without a hearing will affect your ability to put your best case forward to the tribunal.
 Let’s Talk ASN offer free advocacy and legal support to parents and carers who have a right to make a reference to the tribunal.

 If you and the local authority both ask for there to be no hearing, and the tribunal agrees to this, your case will be decided on the basis of the key documents you and the local authority submit.
 For example, your reference or claim form, and written statements from witnesses.